clot09/mongodb_monitor/README.md

 in slave table,role 1 means master ;2 means secondary ;3 means arbiter
 in serverlist table you just need input the master server info

+# 2 config the database info in the shell scripts
+you should config the mysql ip,user,password in the shell scripts and config the mongodb monitor username,password in the shell scripts please give the admin role to the monitor user